 In Georgia, ex parte renewal pulls from:

-- Social Security Administration earnings, retirement, SSDI, and SSI records via the federal data hub
+• Social Security Administration earnings, retirement, Social Security Disability Insurance (SSDI), and Supplemental Security Income (SSI) records via the federal data hub

-- Other state agency records: SNAP, TANF, Unemployment Insurance
+• Other state agency records: SNAP, Temporary Assistance for Needy Families (TANF), Unemployment Insurance

 If the data sources can confirm that the beneficiary remains within the income threshold for their eligibility category and that household composition and other categorical requirements have not changed, the renewal is processed automatically.
 The beneficiary receives a notice approximately 30 days before the renewal month stating that coverage continues for another 12 months and no action is required.